nevendyulgerov/jquery.notifier/README.md

 		$notifier
 			.notify('success', {
 				title: 'Success',
-				subtitle: 'Hey, you made it!'
+				subtitle: 'Hey, you made it!',
-			}, 1000)
+				delay: 1000
+			})
 			.notify('info', {
 				title: 'Info',
-				subtitle: 'This is a standard message'
+				subtitle: 'This is a standard message',
-			}, 2000)
+				delay: 2000
+			})
 			.notify('failure', {
 				title: 'Error',
-				subtitle: 'This is your typical error message'
+				subtitle: 'This is your typical error message',
-			}, 3000);
+				delay: 3000
+			});
 	});
 </script>
 ```